dohernandez/automation/README.md

 ### Environments
 Each environment is represented by a file on the inventories level, usually `local.ini`, ect.

 Each environment describes groups and instances that should live inside it plus some other environment variables.
-Take a moment to look at the local.ini environment file.
+Take a moment to look at the `local.ini` environment file.

 ```
 [dohernandez-web]
 10.10.10.110
 ```

+will create (or update) a servers: `10.10.10.110`.

+## Technology